PauloAbrahao/PauloAbrahao/README.md

 <hr>

-- ⚡ Quick Bio: My name is Paulo Abrahão and I'm from Brazil.
+- ⚡ _Quick Bio:_ My name is Paulo Abrahão and I'm from Brazil.
 I've 19 years old and I'm a student of Information Systems.
 I'm looking to gain experience and a lot of knowledge
-- 🌱 I’m currently learning JavaScript, HTML, CSS and Python
+- 🌱 _I’m currently learning:_ JavaScript, HTML, CSS and Python
-- 📫 How to reach me:
+- 📫 _How to reach me:_
 - <a target="_blank" href="https://www.linkedin.com/in/paulo-abrah%C3%A3o-841445206/">
     <img align="left" alt="LinkdeIN" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />
   </a>  <a target="_blank" href="https://www.instagram.com/paulo_abh/?hl=pt-br">